ESE205/PiCar/README.md

 `set_nod_servo` uses internal left, middle, and right positions and maps the `value` argument to them via linear interpolation.
 For example, with `left=0, middle=5, right=10` and `value=5`, set_nod_servo will set the nod servo duty cycle to `7.5`, whereas a `value=-5` would yield a duty cycle of `2.5`.

-The left, middle, and right values can be configured via `override_nod_servo_positons`.
+The left, middle, and right values can be configured via `configure_nod_servo_positons`.

 *Arguments:*